 Important rules in the cemetery

-- It is prohibited to build any form of construction on a grave, erect domes or mausoleums, or build a mosque on or near graves.
+- It is prohibited to build any form of construction on a grave, erect domes or mausoleums, or plaster graves (Muslim 970).

 - The deceased should be buried in the locality where they lived.
 It is undesirable to transport the body to another city.